philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

 Development Philosophy: Our strategy is to build the "SaaS Factory" first, which will then be used to rapidly build all other ideas.

-III.
+## III.
 Technical Doctrine: The Agentic Stack

-The Core Stack: Our infrastructure is built on React (Vite), Tailwind CSS, and the full Firebase suite (Auth, Firestore, Hosting, Storage, Functions).
+* **Phase 1: The Core Stack:** Our initial infrastructure is built on React (Vite), Tailwind CSS, and the full Firebase suite (Auth, Firestore, Hosting, Storage, Functions).
+* **Phase 2: The Agentic Stack:** As the SaaS Factory matures, our autonomous AI brain will be built on multi-agent frameworks like LangGraph or CrewAI.
+* **Phase 3: The Scalable Stack:** For complex, long-running workflows, we will utilize services like Trigger.dev and containerize our applications with Docker.
+* **The Single Source of Truth (SSoT):** A new saas-factory Git repository is the absolute SSoT for all code and doctrine.

 Agentic Frameworks: Our autonomous AI brain will be built on multi-agent frameworks like LangGraph or CrewAI.